- Homepage

 |

-T06 SS05 | Noise and health; evidence of effects |
+T06 SS02 | Noise and Health |

 This session focuses on the health effects of noise exposure, presenting evidence-based findings on how noise impacts both physical and mental health.
 Topics will cover a range of health outcomes, including cardiovascular issues, sleep disturbances, cognitive impairment, and mental well-being.
 Presentations will also address vulnerable populations, long-term exposure risks, and the mechanisms linking noise to adverse health effects.
 Research on mitigation strategies, public health policies, and community-level interventions to reduce noise-related health risks is also of particular interest. |